Llenar70/allye-doc/CausalForest.md

 1.  **Data Conversion**: Converts the Orange Table format to the Numpy array format (X, y, treatment) required by the analysis library.
 2.  **Variable Selection**: Slices the data based on the covariates, outcome variable, and treatment variable specified in the UI.
-3.  **Control Group Encoding**: Ensures that the specified control group value is treated as the numerical value 0 in the model; the other value is treated as 1.
+3.  **Control Group Encoding**: Ensures that the specified control group value is treated as the numerical value 0 in the model; all other values are treated as 1 (treated).
+Rows with missing treatment/outcome are dropped prior to training/evaluation.
+4.  **Outcome Mapping**: If the outcome is binary discrete, the selected Positive Outcome Class is mapped to 1 and the other class to 0.
+Multi-class discrete outcomes are not supported.
+Continuous outcomes are used as-is.
-4.  **Categorical Handling**: Categorical covariates are one-hot encoded automatically (column names become `variable=value`).
+5.  **Categorical Handling**: Categorical covariates are one-hot encoded automatically (column names become `variable=value`).

 ### 2. Causal Forest Model Estimation (`CausalForestLogic.run_analysis`)